neuromorph/better-osd/README.md

 A GNOME Shell extension allowing the user to customize the On Screen Display (OSD) pop ups on Gnome.
 You can set the **Geometry** (position, orientation, size, shape), **Style** (font, colors, shadow, transparency, background effects etc.) and **Beyond**: Set the delay of the OSD pop-ups and optionally display % value for OSDs with levels like Volume/Brightness etc. You can choose to display the OSD on Primary/ External or both the monitors and select what components to show.
 In summary, fully transform the OSD pop-ups to match your theme and liking!
+The new update allows to create and save multiple Settings profiles and choose one to apply.
+The profiles can be imported / exported to files.
+Profiles Presets (exported to file), [available here](presets/), can help as starter pack.
+Also, if you would like to share your settings profiles, do raise a PR or issue.

 <p align="center">
 <img src="media/CustomOSDs.png" width="400">